'Long Covid' FAQs

 Long Covid is yet another way in which the Covid-19 virus is different from other viruses like the flu.

 Long Covid describes a set of symptoms that continue long after the initial Covid-19 infection has gone.
 Even people who had relatively moderate Covid-19 at the time can experience long covid symptoms.
+So can young, fit people.

 Many people suffering from Long Covid are still unable to work at full capacity six months later according to a large-scale survey of patients.